 - Vitamins– In addition to supplements, getting in the right vitamins can easily improve your physical well being.
 It can be helpful to take 25,000 IUs of vitamin A daily.
 In addition, take 1-3 grams of vitamin C (2-3 times per day), 400 IUs of vitamin E and 30 mg of zinc.

 - Herbal Supplements– Instead of springing for hay fever medicine, you may want to take advantage of the earth’s bounty.
-While Butterbur may help prevent symptoms, spirulina and Tinospora cordifolia are also believed to help.
+While Butterbur may help prevent symptoms, spirulina and Tinospora cordifolia are also believed to help with allergic reactions.

 - Healthy Eating – The way the body reacts to physical ailments often comes down to the foods you eat.
 In addition to leafy greens, choose vegetables that are deep in color like beets, peppers and carrots.
 Onions, garlic, ginger and cayenne can also clear out the system.
 It’s also important to avoid alcohol, caffeine, sugar, wheat, red meat, dairy and citrus fruit.